-The driver of a vehicle struck and killed another after losing control and hitting a guardrail today just after 2 a.m., April 29, 2019.
+The driver of a vehicle struck and killed another.
+It happened after the driver lost control and hit a guardrail today just after 2 a.m., April 29, 2019.
 According to the Florida Highway Patrol; the driver of a Toyota Tacoma went on the outside shoulder of I-75 and over-corrected.
 Then the driver veered across all lanes of the freeway and hit the guardrail in the median.

-He got out to free his passenger and a Chevy Sonic struck him.
+He got out to free his passenger and the driver of a Chevy Sonic struck him.
 He died from his injuries.
 They airlifted the trapped passenger to Bayonet Point Hospital with serious injuries.

 We’re deeply saddened to hear of this terrible crash.